AG-Systems/MicroProjects/Ideas/tasker.md

 Finsih working on the comments.
-Make em look good and make sure you dont have to refresh the page
+Make em look good and make sure you dont have to refresh the page [complete]

 Make user profiles

 Make the site not freak out